themangokid/tk20_smart_homes/README.md

 + 3 different merges
 + We vote on the best

+## Merge
++ Merge 3D Models
++ 3 People are assigned
++ One person checks the 3D Models if they are okay
++ Second person imports the 3D Models into a program
++ Third person is the debugger

 ## Leads
 + Emil, Linus, Markus
 + Aisha, Golsa, Edvin, Josefin